slowdive14/slowdive/_notes/Digital Garden of 잔향.md

 2. I write articles on [my blog](https://slowdive14.tistory.com/).
 3. Nowadays, I'm insanely curious about knowledge management.
 4. I think about how to use this site more effectively to organize my thoughts.
-5. You can directly reach me in [my twitter account](https://twitter.com/slowdive15).
+5. You can directly reach me in [my twitter account](https://twitter.com/slowdive15) or lookdiffangle@gmail.com

 You can find some links of note below that is good to start exploring.